pegwymonie/okra/README.md

 * At the end of a session, or when ever there is more than a day of downtime you may:
     * Resolve number lessons learned equal to your twice your character power level (GM's might modify this if a lot has happened.
 General Rule is (CPL*Scene)):
         * Make a roll with the used attribute, adding half the aptitude ranks if applicable, using twice the difficulty of the lesson.
-            * A Successful role provides one lesson.
+            * A Successful role provides one experience.
-            * A Critical Success provides two.
+            * A Critical Success provides two experience.
             * A Critical failure provides a sense of deep disappointment.
     * Carry forward a number of un-resolved lessons equal to 4 times your character level, any not carried forward are lost.